HONOR AND MEMORIAL GRANTS

 Annually, REFI makes available Honor and Memorial Grants to Rockingham County Public School staff through the generosity of our donors.
 These grants not only support the initiative and creativity of the RCPS staff, they also honor and remember individuals that have a strong sense of support for public education in our community.
 The honor grants are listed below and identify the area of specific support if identified by the donor or the individual being recognized.

-Dr. Carol Smith Fenn Honor Grant
+Dr. Carol Smith Armstrong Honor Grant

-This grant is to honor Superintendent Dr. Carol Fenn who retired from Rockingham County Public Schools in July 2017 after 10 years of service as the Superintendent and 38 years of service in education.
+This grant is to honor Superintendent Dr. Carol Armstrong who retired from Rockingham County Public Schools in July 2017 after 10 years of service as the Superintendent and 38 years of service in education.
 The grant's focus is to support initiatives in agriculture education.

-Charlette Mcquilkin Honor Grant
+Charlette McQuilkin Honor Grant

 This grant is to honor Dr. Charlette McQuilkin, a retired RCPS teacher, administrator, and current school board member possesses a true passion that comes from her dedication to education in both the school and in the community.
 Her work in service, education, and leadership have one thing in common: kids come first.
 This Honor Grant is specifically for English Language Learner Teachers and/or Special Education Teachers.